NSGA-II: Non-dominated Sorting Genetic Algorithm

 The crowding distance is the Manhatten Distance in the objective space.
 However, the extreme points are desired to be kept every generation and, therefore, get assigned a crowding distance of infinity.

 Furthermore, to increase some selection pressure, NSGA-II uses a binary tournament mating selection.
 Each individual is first compared by rank and then crowding distance.
-There is also a variant in the original C code where instead of using the rank, the domination criterium between two solutions is used.
+There is also a variant in the original C code where instead of using the rank, the domination criterion between two solutions is used.

 Example